Yobi-ai/citegraph/README.md

    - Uses pytest-cov for coverage reporting
    - Shows coverage report in the terminal

+### CI/CML Pipeline:
+Triggered  whenever a commit is pushed to the main branch
+1. **Training**
+   - Runs the training script and stores the final training metrics in the commit/pr report and the models as well.

+2. **Evaluation**
+   -  Runs Evaluation and stores all metrics and plots in the commit/pr report.

 ### Docker Image Build and Deployment

 The project includes an automated Docker image build and deployment workflow (`.github/workflows/build_image.yml`) that: